cckmwong-data/tech_email-alerts/README.md

 ## Methodologies
 ### Quantitaive Finance
-Long Short-Term Memory (LSTM) autoencoder is useed to reconstruct stock price log returns and identify unusual relative movements.
+Long Short-Term Memory (LSTM) autoencoder is used to reconstruct stock price log returns and identify unusual relative movements.
 If the model struggles to accurately reconstruct a sequence (i.e., produces a large reconstruction error), the sequence likely contains anomalous behavior.
 Anomalies are flagged when the deviation between the actual and reconstructed log return exceeds the rolling threshold (i.e. rolling mean + rolling standard deviation of the reconstruction error).

 The results of price anomalies are written to Google Sheet, whereas the model is saved as for future prediction in a separate python script which runs daily in Github Action.